How AI is being used to lighten the load on painful knees

 It is typically used in people showing early stages of arthritis, who are too young for a joint replacement.

-The orthopaedic surgeons use a software platform currently being developed by Formus Labs, a spinout of ABI and which harnesses the expertise and research of the Institute in a cloud-based platform and which allows for patient-specific medical treatments.
+The orthopaedic surgeons use a software platform currently being developed by Formus Labs, a spinout of ABI, which harnesses the expertise and research of the Institute in a cloud-based platform and which allows for patient-specific medical treatments.

 The company initially focused on hip and shoulder joints but is also turning its attention to the ‘knee space’.